Skip to main content

 Detailing more of the deterioration of the industry, Rashida Jones, producer of Hot Girls Wanted, sat down for an exclusive interview with VICE to address the harmful porn culture that has been created in our society.
 She described the cycle young women face when they start making amateur porn that she says encourages them to participate in more extreme scenes:

-“Generally if you’re 18 and go to Miami, you’re done in a year, because there’s not enough amateur jobs for you.
+“Generally, if you’re 18 and go to Miami, you’re done in a year because there’s not enough amateur jobs for you.
 You can get some other jobs, but the niche stuff pays more, and the niche stuff is harder on your body,” she said.
-“The pay can be $800, $1,000 a shoot, but they still have to pay for hair and nails and make-up and travel and clothes—plus, they’re trying to live in a lavish way, so it ends up not being cost-effective.
+“The pay can be $800, $1,000 a shoot, but they still have to pay for hair and nails and make-up and travel and clothes—plus, they’re trying to live lavishly, so it is not cost-effective.
 It’s not worth it… Then you have to make further negotiations with yourself, like, ‘Will I do torture porn?
 Will I do fetish porn?
 Will I do […] forced blowjobs?’ and things that you never expected to do.”

 The high demand for more extreme, violent sex acts and fewer performers who are willing to do them means relying on amateur performers or fresh, young recruits.
-And on top of that, piracy and free tube sites make working conditions often unsafe, putting the content before safety or health of the performer.
+On top of that, piracy and free tube sites often make working conditions unsafe.
+They put content before the safety or health of the performer.

 Phasing into real life after porn